ros-wg-delib/rl_deliberation/slides/main.md

 ... this is going to take a while.
 Let's speed things up.

-Run simulation headless, i.e., without the GUI.
+Run simulation headless, i.e., without the GUI, using `--headless` when starting the world.

 Without "realtime", run actions as fast as possible